AaronRDurant/aaron-durant/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Building My First Gatsby Personal Website
-date: "2020-12-30T22:12:03.284Z"
+date: "2022-05-10"
-description: "Hello World"
+description: "The first post on my new Gatsby personal website."
 ---

-This is my first post on my new fake blog!
+This is my first post on my new blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.